In our last post, we began a series on improving your organization from 5 angles:

 In this post we cover #2, keys for sound policy.
-For this post, we talked to Jen Jarvis, the COO of PGS, who has spent much of the last several months updating our existing policies and creating those that were needed.
+For this post, we talked to consultant Jen Jarvis who has spent much of the last several months updating PGS’ existing policies and creating those that were needed.
 The following is her list of the keys for creating sound policy.

 The primary purpose of a policy is to ensure that the systems you establish in an organization are running as intended.
 With every policy, there is a system and standards that the policy relates to.
 In other words, the system explains what you are doing or what is happening, while the policy details the guidelines that your systems operate within.